 If you’re a permanent Aussie resident, your super will remain subject to the same rules.
 If you’re a temporary resident, you can apply to have your super paid to you after you leave.

 You might be leaving the country for a variety of reasons - career prospects, love, adventure, new opportunities - or you may be returning home.

 What can I do with my super if I’m an Aussie citizen or permanent resident leaving the country?

-What that means is that in most instances you generally won’t be able to access your super until you reach your preservation age, which will be between 55 and 60, depending on when you were born.
-Meanwhile, if you’re going to continue working for an Australian employer, they may still be required to contribute to your super, so check the Australian Taxation Office (ATO) website for more info.
+What that means is that in most instances you generally won’t be able to access your super until you reach your preservation age, which will be between 55 and 60, depending on when you were born and retire.
+Different rules may apply however, if you’re moving to New Zealand (more on that below).

 What can I do with my super if I’m a temporary resident leaving the country?